Redtash1/ComfyUI-Windows-Intel-Arc-GPUs/README.md

 ![Disable IGPU](Pictures/Disable_IGPU400x311.png)

-Now pick if you want to run ComfyUI in High VRAM, Low VRAM or CPU only mode and double click to start ComfyUI
+Now pick if you want to run ComfyUI in Normal, Low VRAM or CPU only mode and double click to start ComfyUI.

 ![Run](Pictures/ComfyUI_Folder_Run350x363.png)